saqibmir1/saqibmir1.github.io/content/blog/auto-arch-and-hyprland-script-update/index.md

 +++
 ## Introduction

-I've recently made some updates to my ()[Auto Arch script] and ()[Hyprland Dotfiles] scripts, aiming to streamline the Arch Linux installation process.
+I've recently made some updates to my [Auto Arch]() and [Hyrpland Dotfiles]() scripts, aiming to streamline the Arch Linux installation process.
 While I initially thought about combining the two, I decided to keep them separate but interconnected.
 Now, the Auto Arch script automatically clones the Hyprland Dotfiles repository into the user's home folder, providing a straightforward way to get both Arch Linux and the Hyprland configuration in one go.